Help Center> Object Storage Service> Console Operation Guide> Configuring an Online Decompression Policy (Beta Testing)

 Suffix

 If this parameter is specified, the decompression policy applies to the packages whose name contains this suffix.
-Currently, only ZIP packages are supported.
+Currently, .zip is the default and only value.

 Duplicate Name Processing

-• Do not decompress: Retains the existing objects in the bucket, and does not decompress the objects with the same name.
+• Do not decompress: Retains the existing objects, and does not decompress the objects with the same name.

 • Rename the file: Renames the decompressed objects with the CRC32 value.

-• Overwrite: Overwrites the existing objects with the same name in the bucket.
+• Overwrite: Overwrites the existing objects in the bucket.

 Decompress To